Admissions, transport and relevant areas consultation

 - Old Priory Junior Academy

 - Plympton St Mary’s C of E Infant School

 - St Budeaux C of E Primary Academy

 - St Edward’s C of E Primary School

 - St George’s C of E Primary School

 - St Matthew’s C of E Primary and Nursery School

-- and in Torbay: All Saints, Babbacombe C of E Primary School
+- All Saints, Babbacombe C of E Primary School

 - Brixham C of E Primary School

 - Collaton St Mary C of E Primary School